andrei-cacio/async-javascript/README.md

 We all heard about [EcmaScript](https://www.ecma-international.org/ecma-262/8.0/index.html) right (or in it's other forms: *ES5*, *ES6*, *ES2015* etc.)?
 EcmaScript is the standard wich describes how the language should look and work.
 This is a very big document which contains every tiny little detail about the language: how objects intereact, what functions they should contain and how they should work etc..
 This officla document is written so that future JavaScritp engines know how to be built.

-We all heard of JavaScript engines like: Chrome's [V](https://developers.google.com/v8/)8, Microsoft's [ChakraCore](https://github.com/Microsoft/ChakraCore) or Mozilla's [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey).
+We all heard of JavaScript engines like: Chrome's [V8](https://developers.google.com/v8), Microsoft's [ChakraCore](https://github.com/Microsoft/ChakraCore) or Mozilla's [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey).
 These engines all follow the [EcmaScript](https://www.ecma-international.org/ecma-262/8.0/index.html) standard.

+A JavaScript engine has two important internal parts:

 ![JavaScript Engine](https://cdn-images-1.medium.com/max/2000/1*OnH_DlbNAPvB9KLxUCyMsA.png)

+- **Heap**: is the engine's memory where objects, functions etc. get allocated and managed
+- **Call Stack**: handle's the actual execution of functions

-For funsies, let's open that document and search for a very common function like: `setTimeout`.
+For funsies, let's open the [EcmaScript standard](https://www.ecma-international.org/ecma-262/8.0/index.html) and search for a very common function like: `setTimeout`.
 It should be there right?
 No - we will not find that function in the document.
 Why you ask?
 The answer is pretty simple.
 JavaScript as a language, is a syncrhonous programming language.
 However, besides JavaScript engines there is another player we need to talk about, and that player is: **JavaScript Runtimes**.

 A JavaScript runtime is a higher layer over the JavaScript engine which provides extra functionality like libraries, event loops etc. A few examples of runtimes are: Browsers (Chrome, Firefox etc.), NodeJS.
 A runtime may implement any engine it chooses.
 This is where the event loop is found, in the JavaScript runtime.